-Table 5.2: NetCDF variables for pcp combine output.
+Table 5.2:Net CDF variables for pcp combine output.
+Pcp combine NetCDF variables

-${ m Pcp_combine\ NetCDF\ variables}$ NetCDF variable Dimension Description lat lat, lon Latitude value for each point in the grid lon lat, lon Longitude value for each point in the grid GRIB Code lat, lon Data value (i.e. accumulated precipitation) for each point Abbreviation or in the grid.
-The name of the variable describes the name -name option and level.
+Pcp_combine NetCDF variables NetCDF variable Dimension Description lat lat, lon Latitude value for each point in the grid lon lat, lon Longitude value for each point in the grid Name and level of lat, lon Data value (i.e. accumulated precipitation) for each point the requested data in the grid.
+The name of the variable describes the name or value of the and level and any deriviation logic that was applied. -name option.

-5.2 Regrid data plane tool
+5.2 Regrid\data\plane tool

-This section contains a description of running the regrid_data_plane tool.
+This section contains a description of running the regrid\data\plane tool.
 This tool may be run to read data from any gridded file MET supports (i.e GRIB1, GRIB2, and a variety of NetCDF formats), interpolate to a user-specified grid, and write the field(s) out in NetCDF format.
+In addition, regrid\data\plane can read GOES-16/17 input files in NetCDF format.
 The user may specify the method of interpolation used for regridding as well as which fields to regrid.
 This tool is particularly useful when dealing with GRIB2 and NetCDF input files that need to be regridded.
 For GRIB1 files, it has also been tested for compatibility with the copygb regridding utility mentioned in Section 2.7.

-5.2.1 regrid_data_plane usage
+5.2.1 regrid data plane usage